 |Conservation status||Abundant and widespread.|

-3-5, rarely 6.
-Whitish to bluish white or pale gray, with markings of brown and gray often concentrated at larger end.
-Incubation is by female, about 11-13 days.
-Young: Both parents feed the nestlings.
-Young leave the nest 9-13 days after hatching.
-1-2 broods per year, sometimes 3.
+3-4, rarely 2-6.
+Pale blue-green, with markings of black, brown, purple concentrated at larger end.
+Incubation is by female only, 10-12 days.
+Young: Both parents feed nestlings (but female does more).
+Young leave nest about 11-14 days after hatching.

-Both parents feed the nestlings.
-Young leave the nest 9-13 days after hatching.
-1-2 broods per year, sometimes 3.
+Both parents feed nestlings (but female does more).
+Young leave nest about 11-14 days after hatching.

 Illustration © David Allen Sibley.